dude613/avoda-be/commit-hygiene.md

 # Git Commit Hygiene & Workflow Guide (No Squash, Clean History)

-This document outlines how to maintain a clean, readable, and traceable Git history for feature branches **without ever squashing commits** — while keeping PRs clean, focused, and diffable against `staging`.
+This document outlines how to maintain a clean, readable, and traceable Git history for feature branches, keeping PRs clean, focused, and diffable against `staging`.

 ## Overview